 On its face, using a credit card lets you send coins to your broker or merchant.
 If you have a small balance on your card, you can buy just a small amount at a time, sending small amounts to different accounts.
 There’s no minimum amount of bitcoins you can buy, which makes it much more convenient to use.

-The problem, of course, is that a credit card is often linked to other cards, so the risk of your broker or merchant freezing your account is high.
+The problem, of course, is that a credit card is often tied up with other cards, so there’s a high risk that your broker or merchant will freeze your account.
 After all, if your broker doesn’t immediately begin taking incoming credit card payments, you could lose your money.
 Also, unless you have a special coupon or code that gives you a slight advantage, getting your card declined is one of the worst situations.

 Why don’t you just use PayPal?

-You might not choose to use PayPal or a credit card for a few reasons.
-First of all, although it may take several days for your deposit to appear in your PayPal account, it is usually possible to complete the transaction within hours.
+There are a few reasons you might not choose to use PayPal or a credit card.
+First of all, while it can take several days for your deposit to appear in your PayPal account, the transaction can usually be completed within hours.
 You also may find that using a credit card or debit card offers more flexibility, as your payee usually charges only the credit card or debit card or bank account you use, rather than the actual dollar value.
 (Here’s more info about setting up a payment card.)

 Another factor: Some merchant payment processors (credit cards, PayPal, etc.) may check to see whether or not your credit or debit card is associated with your account before transferring any bitcoins.
 Since you’re using a third party to send bitcoins, this might be suspicious, and the company that processes transactions (possibly PayPal, but often not) may refuse to process a transaction if it finds that you don’t have a credit or debit card or debit card tied to your account.

 What is Ethereum?

 Let’s begin with a simple definition and exploration of what Ethereum is.